 Agency Liaisons have specific skills and expertise in how the agency or sponsor conducts business, and are responsible for signing all transactions for that agency.
 There are seventeen staff members who provide single point of contact and Liaison support for MIT, plus three Assistant Contract Administrators, making this a twenty-person team.

 The Post Award Operations (POPS) team, is also part of the Grant and Contract Team.
 POPS handles most data entry into our grant and contract systems for all aspects of post award administration, for example, account set up and maintenance and feeds to SAP.
-There are 3 people on the POPS team.
-This team is led by Danforth Nicholas.
+There are three staff members on the POPS team.
+This team is led by Amy Holden.

 The Subawards team is charged with issuing subawards to other institutions under MIT’s sponsored agreements, managing all subaward reporting and compliance work, responding to audits, managing sub organizational risk and associated duties.
 MIT subcontracts out about 10% of the funds it receives on an annual basis.
-This is a 4-person team.
-Victoria Grafflin leads this team.
+This is a four-person team led by Victoria Grafflin.

 The Non-Federal Agreements team consists of Contract Specialists with expertise in negotiating complex non-federally sponsored research agreements, for example, master research agreements with industry, research consortia, and complex agreements with industry.

 The Cost Analysis group is a three-person team responsible for negotiating MIT’s F&A (or overhead) and Employee Benefit (EB) rates with the Office of Naval Research, MIT’s cognizant government agency.
 This team is the point of contact for all audits of MIT’s sponsored programs, and also provides cost analysis for the senior administration regarding the financial impact of new facilities and policy changes on MIT’s rates.
 This is a three-person team led by John Donahue, Director of Cost Analysis.